iterative/dvc.org/content/docs/start/experiments/experiment-management.md

 # Get Started: Experiment Management

-After having compared all the experiments, ML Practitioners still need to agree on which one is the best and manage the remaining candidates.
+After having compared all the experiments, you still need to agree on which one is the best and manage the remaining candidates. <abbr>DVC Experiments</abbr>

-<abbr>DVC Experiments</abbr> are fully compatible with Git workflows, so you can
-manage the experiments using software engineering best practices.
+are fully compatible with Git workflows, so you can manage the experiments using software engineering best practices.

 ## Sharing